Skip These Romances

 ⭐ 3.0

-The only Nora Roberts book I dislike.
+One of the only Nora Roberts books I dislike.
 It’s a coming of age story about a family of magicians.

 -